spacetelescope/stdatamodels/docs/source/jwst/transforms/index.rst

 Legacy Transforms
 -----------------
-Occasionally, transforms may be removed from this package (following a deprecation period) when they are no longer needed by the JWST pipeline.
+In rare cases, transforms may be removed from this package (following a deprecation period) when they are no longer needed by the JWST pipeline.
 A side-effect of this removal is that files containing serialized versions of these transforms will no longer be readable with the latest version of the package.
 This scenario will lead to an ``UnsupportedConverterError``.